brandonhernandez304/Project-1-Comic-Characters/README.md/README.md

-# **Project 1 Comic Characters**
+# **Project 1 Comic Book Characters**

 ## **Welcome to my first webpage!**

-For this webpage, I've created a character finder that will find the bio, image, and stats of specific characters a user searches for from Marvel and DC comics.
+For this webpage, I've created a comic book character finder that will find the bio, image, and stats of specific characters a user searches for from Marvel and DC comics.
 The API used also has information on characters outside of Marvel and DC, so get creative with your search!

 ### Technologies Used
 For the webpage, I used: